If you'd like to provide updated information and do not have access to directly edit, please contact the site admin; thanks!

 tab_write on the Write panel.
 You can now perform a full text search for

 tab_write across all Textpattern files and find the file(s) and function(s) it appears in, or search inside any languages’ textpack file and quickly discover the right strings to adapt.

-BTW: An indispensable companion for live sites during such attempts is wet_native which lets you switch only your own admin language to txp_speak without potentially changing URLS meanwhile (e.g. “kategorie” in URLs doesn’t change to “category”).
-And you won’t annoy your co-authors.
+BTW: An indispensable tool for live sites during such periods of language exploration is wet_native which lets you switch only your own admin language to gTxt strings without annoying your co-authors and without potentially changing URLS meanwhile (e.g. the German “kategorie” in URLs doesn’t get altered to the default “category”).